 The incremental counter used to number connections.
 The number is incremented when a connection is created.
-It is also incremented by internal actions, such as an auto-disconnect and auto-reconnect.
-The lowest available number (as connections are created, stopped, deleted, and so on) will always be used.
-The counter is reset to one each time the Double-Take service is restarted.
+The counter is reset if there are no existing jobs and the Double-Take service is restarted.

-Disconnected-The target connection entry is not associated with a connection.
+- Disconnected-The target connection entry is not associated with a connection.
 This may happen if you delete a stopped job.
 These disconnected target connections cannot be deleted.
-They will be reused when a new connection (same job type, same servers) is created.
+They will be reused when a new connection (same job type, same servers) is created. - OK-The data on the target is in a good state. - Mirroring-The target is in the middle of a mirror process.
+The data will not be in a good state until the mirror is complete.

-- OK-The data on the target is in a good state. - Mirroring-The target is in the middle of a mirror process.
-The data will not be in a good state until the mirror is complete. - Mirror Required-The data on the target is not in a good state because a remirror is required.
+- Mirror Required-The data on the target is not in a good state because a remirror is required.
 This may be caused by an incomplete or stopped mirror or an operation may have been dropped on the target. - Restore Required-The data on the source and target do not match because of a failover condition.
 Restore the data from the target back to the source.
 If you want to discard the changes on the target, you can remirror to resynchronize the source and target. - Snapshot Reverted-The data on the source and target do not match because a snapshot has been applied on the target.
 Restore the data from the target back to the source.
-If you want to discard the changes on the target, you can remirror to resynchronize the source and target. - Busy-The source is low on memory causing a delay in getting the state of the data on the target. - Not Loaded-Double-Take target functionality is not loaded on the target server.
-This may be caused by a license key error. - Not Ready-For a full server to ESX appliance job, the Linux drivers have not yet completed loading on the target. - Unknown-The console cannot determine the status.
+If you want to discard the changes on the target, you can remirror to resynchronize the source and target. - Busy-The source is low on memory causing a delay in getting the state of the data on the target. - Not Loaded-Carbonite Availability and Carbonite Move target functionality is not loaded on the target server.
+This may be caused by a license key error. - Not Ready-The Linux drivers have not yet completed loading on the target. - Unknown-The console cannot determine the status.